 Hoodoos — distinct pillars of rock shaped by erosion — in red, orange, and white create an incredible landscape, often described as "castle-like."
 There is even a spot called Fairyland Point!
 Not only eye-popping by day, Bryce Canyon National Park is located far from the distracting light of civilization and offers a prime view of the night sky.
 The park even hosts moonlight hikes and star parties.

 The Everglades National Park extends throughout the southern tip of the Florida peninsula and most of Florida Bay.
 It's known for its rich bird life, including herons, sandpipers, and egrets.
 Did you know that the Everglades National Park is the only place in the world where alligators and crocodiles exist side by side?
 Learn more about this vast park and what has threatened it.

 Grand Canyon National Park

 Grand Canyon, Arizona

 At almost 18 miles wide and one mile deep, "grand" is a befitting description of this park, one of the most remarkable natural wonders in the world.
 Nearly five million people visit it each year, most taking in the views of the South Rim rather than those of the less popular North Rim, though both are seasonally open to the public.
 Mule trips, hiking, and whitewater rafting offer various ways of experiencing the canyon and the Colorado River.

 Grand Teton National Park

-Seeing an elk, moose, or bison in the 40 miles worth of mountains is common.
-You can also see 300 species of birds, including bald eagles!
-Hiking, walking, fishing, swimming, canoeing, and biking are popular summer activities in this park.
-The park also offers the Grand Adventure, an activity guide for kids.
-If you complete the activities and attend programs led by rangers, you'll get a Young Naturalist patch.
+Seeing an elk, moose, or bison in the 40 miles worth of mountains is common at this park, which is also home to roughly 300 species of birds, including bald eagles!
+Hiking, walking, fishing, swimming, canoeing, and biking are popular summer activities, where the jagged edges of the Teton mountain range serve as a breath-taking backdrop.